 The Company's decision to structure future securitization transactions as borrowings secured by receivables for financial accounting purposes, rather than as sales of receivables, has affected and will affect the way in which the transactions are reported.
-The major effects are these: (i) the finance receivables are shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions is shown as indebtedness of the Company; (iii) cash posted to enhance the credit of the securitization transactions ("Spread Accounts") is shown as "Restricted cash" on the Company's balance sheet; (iv) the servicing fee that the Company receives in connection with such receivables is recorded as a portion of the interest earned on such receivables; (v) the Company has initially and periodically recorded as expense a provision for estimated credit losses on the receivables; and (vi) the portion of scheduled payments on the receivables representing interest is recorded as revenue as accrued.
+The major effects are these: (i) the finance receivables are shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions is shown as indebtedness of the Company; (iii) cash deposited to enhance the credit of the securitization transactions ("Spread Accounts") is shown as "Restricted cash" on the Company's balance sheet; (iv) cash collected from borrowers and other sources related to the receivables prior to making the required payments under the Securitization Agreements is also shown as "Restricted cash" on the Company's balance sheet; (v) the servicing fee that the Company receives in connection with such receivables is recorded as a portion of the interest earned on such receivables in the Company's statements of operations, (vi) the Company has initially and periodically recorded as expense a provision for estimated credit losses on the receivables in the Company's statements of operations; and (vii) the portion of scheduled payments on the receivables representing interest is recorded as revenue as accrued in the Company's statements of operations.

 These changes collectively represent a deferral of revenue and acceleration of expenses, and thus a more conservative approach to accounting for the Company's operations.
-The changes initially have resulted in the Company's reporting lower earnings than it would have reported if it had continued to structure its securitizations to require recognition of gain on sale.
-As a result, reported earnings have been less than they would have been had the Company continued to structure its securitizations to record a gain on sale and, accordingly, reported net earnings may be negative through 2004.
-Growth in the Company's portfolio of receivables in excess of current expectations would further delay achievement of positive net earnings.
-The Company's cash availability and cash requirements should be unaffected by the change in structure.
+The changes initially have resulted in the Company's reporting lower earnings than it would have reported if it had continued structuring its securitizations to require recognition of gain on sale.
+Accordingly, reported net earnings may continue to be negative through 2004.
+Management expects that for the next six to 12 months, growth in the Company's portfolio of receivables in excess of current expectations would further delay achievement of positive net earnings.
+The Company's cash availability and cash requirements have been unaffected by the change in structure.

-The Company's first two term securitizations structured as secured financings closed in September and December 2003.
-In March 2004 an affiliate of the Company completed a securitization of the Company's retained interest in eight securitization transactions sponsored by the Company and its affiliates, which was also structured as a secured financing.
+The Company's first three term securitizations of Contracts originated under the CPS Programs structured as secured financings closed in September 2003, December 2003 and May 2004.
+In March 2004, the Company completed a securitization of its retained interest in eight securitization transactions previously sponsored by the Company and its affiliates, which was also structured as a secured financing.
+In addition, in June 2004, the Company completed a term securitization of Contracts purchased in the SeaWest Asset Acquisition and under the TFC Programs, which was structured as a secured financing.
 The Company's MFN and TFC subsidiaries completed term securitizations structured as secured financings prior to their becoming subsidiaries of the Company.
-The structures of the Company's two warehouse securitization transactions that relate to the CPS programs were amended in July 2003 to be treated as secured financings for financial accounting purposes.
-The Company's third warehouse securitization credit facility, which relates to the TFC programs, has been structured as a secured financial accounting purposes since the date of the TFC Merger.
+The structures of the Company's two warehouse securitization transactions that related to the CPS Programs were amended in July 2003 to be treated as secured financings for financial accounting purposes.
+The Company's third warehouse securitization credit facility available to the Company at the time, which related to the TFC Programs, was structured as a secured financing for financial accounting purposes since the date of the TFC Merger.
+Such third warehouse facility expired on June 24, 2004.

-THE THREE-MONTH PERIOD ENDED MARCH 31, 2004 COMPARED TO THE THREE-MONTH PERIOD ENDED MARCH 31, 2003
+THE THREE-MONTH PERIOD ENDED JUNE 30, 2004 COMPARED TO THE THREE-MONTH PERIOD ENDED JUNE 30, 2003